cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 3. Return valid nonce and hash H
 `

 When a valid nonce (an arbitrary number that can be used only once in a cryptographic communication) is found, the block is 'mined' to the blockchain and broadcasted to the network.
-There are also other mining algorithms such as the proof of stake algorithm.
+There are also other mining algorithms such as the proof of stake algorithm #footnote[https://www.investopedia.com/terms/p/proof-stake-pos.asp], which instead of mining the blocks, only validates them.
+This will save a lot more energy not requiring the mining rigs, but at the same time is less secure as they get attacked way more often than proof of work algorithms.
 \
 \